-It is almost ten years since my appointment as a Justice of the High Court of Australia.
+I am now in the 12th year of my service as a Justice of the High Court of Australia.
 Not long after I had first taken my seat, I addressed a constitutional law class at the University of Sydney.
 My lecture was titled "What Is It Really Like to be a Justice of the High Court of Australia?".
-The lecture was later published 1.
-Now, from the advantage of a decade's service, I will describe the changes I have witnessed.
+The lecture was later published1.
+Now, here at the Southern Cross University, from the advantage of more than a decade's service, I will describe the changes I have witnessed.